ashadak/COMP4106-Project-/4106 Project/README.txt

 can setup the location and number of walls, as well as the agents' start and goal states.

-To set up walls, the user will first have to click the 'WALL' button then click on any of the buttons with the label 'O'.
+To set up walls, the user will first have to click the 'BLOCK' button then click on any of the buttons with the label 'O'.
 The user will know they have succeeded once the label becomes 'X' and the color turn grey.
 They can undo this by simply re-clicking that button.